marcelotduarte/cx_Freeze/doc/src/distutils.rst

    * - data
-     - dictionary of arbitrary MSI data indexed by table name; for each table, a list of tuples should be provided, representing the rows that should be added to the table
+     - dictionary of arbitrary MSI data indexed by table name; for each table, a list of tuples should be provided, representing the rows that should be added to the table.
+For binary values (e.g. Icon.Data), pass the path to the file containing the data.
    * - summary_data
      - dictionary of data to include in MSI summary information stream (allowable keys are "author", "comments", "keywords")